heussd/talk-polyglot-scalable-observable-news-analysis/readme.md

 ---

-1. Staying up to date is key.
+Staying up to date is key.

-1. But there's too much information out there.
+But there's too much information out there.

-1. Also, don't trust centralised approaches.
+Also, don't trust centralized approaches.

+So...

 ---